aninditadash/javascript_basics/README.md

 - It cannot be declared without initialization.
 - It cannot be accessed without initialization, as it cannot be declared without initialization.
 - These variables are hoisted but stays in the temporal dead zone until the initialization.
-- For reference types (objects, arrays, functions) creates an immutable binding to the reference (mutable value), not an immutable value. _Immutable Reference means the variable declared cannot be reassigned to a different reference, mutable value means properties of the referenced object or array can be modified_.
+- For reference types (objects, arrays, functions) creates an immutable binding to the reference or the memory address (mutable value), not an immutable value. _Immutable Reference means the variable declared cannot be reassigned to a different reference, mutable value means properties of the referenced object or array can be modified_.

 #### **Temporal Dead Zone (TDZ) and Hoisting in JavaScript**